Charts Unlock Market Patterns: Finding More Money Making Opportunities

 What is fundamental analysis?

-Fundamental analysis is a mix of facts and judgments based on a review of a business's, industry's, or economy's economic and financial factors.
+Fundamental analysis is a combination of facts and judgments based on a review of a business's, industry's, or economy's economic and financial factors.
+It attempts to measure the quality and quantity of the value factors.

 And it must carefully consider management.